iss-obuz/gxr-climate-game/README.md

 ## Testing the game

 If you know what you are doing, it is possible to run the game in interactive mode.
 Open in Visual Code the script `test_climate_game_pl.py`.
 You can run chunk after chunk to add new effects to the game.

+## Plotting the results

+The `plot_rounds.py` will plot time series for all the games.